luismartinezs/trivial-web/notes.md

 What's missing:

-- Better styling and colors
+- Better styling and colors OK

+- Create loading screen
+- Allow user to select topic
+- Remove duplicate code
 - Test in other browsers
 - Build and test build on phone